winery/winery/docs/adr/0002-filesystem-folder-structure-using-type-namespace-id-structure.md

 Thus, there might be two different Node Types with the same name.
 The namespaces provide a natural structuring and Winery reuses this idea.

-The *third structuring element* are the ids of the respective TOSCA component (type, template, ...):
+The *third structuring element* are the ids of the respective definitions child (type, template, ...):
 Each element has an id contained in the respective namespace.
 This id can be directly used as folder name.